office desk with a laptop and note book

 • You are not sure where your audience is spending their time so you are picking the most popular platforms and it’s not getting you the results you want.

-• You are not creating content on the platform that speaks to the INTENT of the platform user.
+• You are not creating content on the platform that speaks to the INTENT of the platform user. — Intent is why they are using the platform and what they are doing there.

 • You are constantly trying to get people to leave a platform which is NOT what platforms like Facebook and Instagram want you to do.
 So your content is going to not get you clicks.

 I think the biggest thing you can do to help break through the noise on social is to make sure you are creating content that serves people in the USER INTENT on the platform.
+If they don’t go to that platform to be sent right back off of it becuase you are constntaly asking them to go to your website.
+Then don’t be posting that content all the time.

 Before You Hit Delete Ask Yourself This Question